 Which of the columns of data should we take?

 What should we do with the ‘not stated’ class?

-- Once the students have decided on their approach they can be encouraged to type the data into Excel and use Excel to draw the graph(s) they need (save the tables for a later session).
+- Once the students have decided on their approach they can be encouraged to enter the data into Excel and use Excel to draw the graph(s) they need (save the tables for a later session).
 They will need to consider the format they will enter the data in, whether they will need headings, etc. While the pie graph is again the easiest to make the comparison with they may come up with other methods.
 One way is to convert the class numbers into percentages using Excel and then to draw bar graphs.

 - Conclude with a reporting time where the students are given the chance to show their graphs and to discuss what they have found out.
 Can they provide possible explanations for differences?

 Session 3: How do we compare to the USA?

 - We will again make a comparison with the data from other students from around the world who have also been asked how long it takes them to travel to school.
 This data has been collected and is available on the CensusAtSchool USA site.

 - Once again they use Excel to produce the graphs they need to make the comparisons they want (save the tables for a later session).